-2 "Economics after the crisis.
-New model army".
-The Economist, January 19th 2013, print edition.
-3 The name Iceace should be read as "Ice" and the acronym 'ACE' and means agent-based computational economics for Iceland, as the model is under development within a project funded by the Icelandic Center for Research (Rannis), see http://iceace.github.io/home/
+3 The name Iceace should be read as "Ice" and the acronym 'ACE' and means agent-based computational economics for Iceland, as the model is under development within a project funded by the Icelandic Center for Research (Rannis), see http://iceace.github.io/home/.

 The work presented in this paper centers around the issue of how changes in asset prices, housing prices in our case, affects household consumption and thus the real economy.
-It is well documented in the literature that changes in the wealth of households affect their consumption (see e.g. Case et al. (2005) and Carroll et al. (2011)).
+It is well documented in the literature that changes in the wealth of households affect their consumption (Case et al., 2005; Carroll et al., 2011).
 This transmission channel, between the wealth of households and their consumption, is one reason why we have introduced a housing market into the Iceace model.
 Another is because of the way the housing market can play a role in business cycles of the real economy through mortgage defaults.
 As in reality, the households of our model generally require mortgages to buy housing.
 If, for some reason, the debt burden of households becomes unsustainable, banks assets will inevitably be impaired.
-If the shock to the asset side of the banking system is large enough, the credit market can freeze with catastrophic effects for the real economy (Meh and Moran (2010)).
+If the shock to the asset side of the banking system is large enough, the credit market can freeze with catastrophic effects for the real economy (Meh and Moran, 2010).